 At CCM, Todd has served as the graduate assistant for the double bass studio under the tutelage of Professor Albert Laszlo.
 His mentors include Owen Lee, Edgar Meyer, Chris Hanulik, Bruce Bransby, Rob Oppelt, Eugene Levinson and Hal Robinson.

-Artist Diploma, Viola
+Artist Diploma (AD), Viola

-Dan Wang was an Artist Diploma student in viola performance at CCM.
 During her time at CCM, she was mentored by CSO principal violist Christian Colberg and Jan Grüning, violist of CCM’s string quartet-in-residence, the Ariel Quartet.
 She came to the United States from Shenyang, China, to study at CCM in 2009, graduating with a master’s degree in violin performance in 2012.
 She previously studied at the Shenyang Conservatory of Music and the Hong Kong Academy for Performing Arts (HKAPA).
 During her previous musical training, she had been mentored by CCM Professor Kurt Sassmannshaus, Professor Michael Ma and Professor Tong Mu.

 Wang has also performed with the Shenyang Conservatory of Music Orchestra and HKAPA Symphony Orchestra as concertmaster, and with the City Chamber Orchestra of Hong Kong and the Hong Kong Sinfonietta as section/substitute section violin.
 She has served as concertmaster of the CCM Philharmonia and CCM Concert Orchestra.
 In 2017, she won a permanent position in the viola section of the Cincinnati Chamber Orchestra.